Wellington-Altus Newsroom

 Closing or Winding-up an FHSA

-An individual’s FHSA will cease to be an FHSA at the end of the calendar year after the year in which the earliest of the following events occurs:
+An individual’s FHSA will cease to be an FHSA on December 31st of the earliest of:

-Any savings not used to purchase a qualifying home can be transferred on a tax-free basis into a RRSP/ RRIF or withdrawn on a taxable basis.
+Within certain limitations, savings not used to purchase a qualifying home can be transferred on a tax-free basis directly into a RRSP/RRIF or withdrawn on a taxable basis.

 Share This Article: